The Arkansas Teaching and Certification Resource

 In order to become a teacher in Arkansas, candidates must earn a bachelor’s degree and meet specific education requirements, which vary based on the grade level and subject(s) taught.
 Arkansas has also implemented a performance-based certification system for state educators.
 Arkansas teacher certification is overseen by the Office of Educator Effectiveness and Licensure within the Arkansas Division of Elementary and Secondary Education.

 How to Become a Teacher in Arkansas

-In order to pursue a teaching certification in Arkansas, the state requires teachers to hold a bachelor’s degree and complete an approved teacher preparation program.
+In order to pursue teaching certification in Arkansas, the state requires candidates to hold a bachelor’s degree and complete an approved teacher preparation program.
 Additionally, all applicants must complete a background check and pass the Praxis Basic Skills and Pedagogical Assessments and the Praxis Subject Assessments corresponding to the endorsement areas sought.

 - I want to be a teacher in Arkansas, but don’t have a degree: Earn an Education Degree

 - I want to be a teacher and have a degree, but not in education: Learn about Arkansas’ Alternative Certification Process and Programs

 - I have a teaching degree and am interested in more education: Learn about Master’s Degree Education Programs, Education Specialist Programs, or Doctorate Education Programs

 - I want to explore substitute teaching: Learn about Substitute Teacher Opportunities